-However, sometimes individual States do add their own criteria or conditions.
-E.g. Switzerland which Stated that another, and as it was called, exclusively political and extremely important criterium is that Switzerland wishes to be able to control ("maitriser") the effects of its act of recognition, which is taken to mean that it is essential to recognise a State only then when its security is by and large assured and guaranteed ("assuréé et garantie").
+Switzerland which stated that another, and as it was called, exclusively political and extremely important criterion is that Switzerland wishes to be able to control ("maitriser") the effects of its act of recognition, which is taken to mean that it is essential to recognise a State only when its security is by and large assured and guaranteed ("assuréé et garantie").33

 Recognition of a government means that according to the recognising State the recognised government exercises effective control over the territory of the State.
 The recognition of a government, however, also involves rather different issues.
 A change of government can, in principle, occur in any given State at any given moment.
 The question whether this new government should be recognised (or not) is of a predominantly political nature.
-It does not only involve the recognition of effective control over the territory in question, but at the same time, at least for some States, it may also involve approval of the new government, which often is closely related to the way that government has come to power.
+It involves not only the recognition of effective control over the territory in question, but at the same time, at least for some States, it may also involve approval of the new government, which is often closely related to the way that government has come to power.

 Therefore, States sometimes make a distinction between de facto and de iure recognition.
-The former is seen as mere acceptance of the factual situation while simultaneously indicating disapproval of e.g. the regime or the way in which control has been acquired over the territory involved, while the latter is taken also to imply approval of the situation.
-Thus, several States have recognised de facto control of the USSR over the Baltic States while they have withheld de iure recognition.
+The former is seen as mere acceptance of the factual situation while simultaneously indicating disapproval of, for example, the regime or the way in which control has been acquired over the territory involved, while the latter is taken also to imply approval of the situation.
+Thus, several States have recognised de facto control of the USSR over the Baltic States while they have withheld de iure recognition.34

-However, in modern practice, most States just recognise States without specification of the type of recognition.
-Another feature has become that they state their position as to (non-) recognition explicitly.
+However, in modern practice, most States just recognise States without specification of the type of recognition.35 Another feature has become that they state their position as to (non-) recognition explicitly.
 That way speculative interpretations as to whether they recognise certain States that could be implied from their behaviour can be avoided.
-Notwithstanding, States sometimes go to great lengths to make certain that specific actions, declarations, or voting records shall not be interpreted as implied recognition.
+Notwithstanding, States sometimes go to great lengths to make certain that specific actions, declarations, or voting records shall not be interpreted as implied recognition.36

-Several States have adopted the policy that they only recognise States, and not Governments, e.g. Switzerland, the United Kingdom, Germany, and the Netherlands.
+Several States have adopted the policy that they only recognise States, and not Governments, e.g. Switzerland37, the United Kingdom38, Germany39, and the Netherlands40.